-Cyber and Technology manages the lifecycle and service delivery of all Council's core information and communication technologies including all physical and virtual infrastructure, corporate business systems and telephony services to underpin service delivery to the Maroondah community.
+Cyber and Technology manages the lifecycle and service delivery of all Council's core information and communication technologies including physical and virtual infrastructure, corporate business systems and telephony services, to underpin excellence in service delivery to the Maroondah community.

-The function is also focused on enhancing the community's ability to interact with Council by securely providing more services online, and delivering increased accessibility beyond traditional business hours.
+The team is also focused on enhancing the community's ability to interact with Council by securely providing more services online, delivering increased accessibility beyond traditional business hours, and also identifying and assisting the organisation in implementing innovative and technology driven change to help deliver new ways to meet community expectations on service delivery.